-547 A key challenge for these teams is in identifying specific product groups where continuous process 548 manufacturing is attractive.
-Initial research suggests that we should not assume immediately that a SC 549 based on continuous is more flexible and responsive, and that moving an existing product into a 550 continuous (drug product) system may require significant development work.
-On the development side, we should require much less API for DOE's, engineering runs and validation runs which will support 551 552 experimentation where material cost or scarcity is an issue Another key feature of CM is that it converts 553 the transformation processes from a strictly stepwise and multiple unit operations based approach into a 554 world of constant flow of energies and materials.
+A key challenge for these teams is in identifying specific product groups where continuous process manufacturing is attractive.
+Initial research suggests that we should not assume immediately that a SC based on continuous is more flexible and responsive, and that moving an existing product into a continuous (drug product) system may require a significant development work.

+On the development side, we should require much less API for DOE's, engineering runs and validation runs which will support experimentation where material cost or scarcity is an issue

+Another key feature of CM is that it converts the transformation processes from a strictly stepwise and multiple unit operations based approach into a world of constant flow of energies and materials.
 This eliminates the necessity to have holding points before and after each unit operation and eliminates the requirement for the materials to have the ability to survive the holding point without compromising quality.
-An example is where unit operations are broken up into different geographical locations, to take advantage of duty and tax regimes requiring the shipping of intermediates; these business models constrain the freedom of the process designer and make rework.
+An example is where unit operations are broken up into different geographical locations, to take advantage of duty and tax regimes requiring the shipping of intermediates; these business constraints the freedom of the process designer and make certain routes impossible, which might otherwise be feasible in continuous manufacturing.
+On the other hand, in a continuous sequence of processes that are always dynamic, there are limits to possibilities for rework.
 Also, there is no easy route to stopping a process mid-stream, make a decision, as it is always in flow.
-Mastered adequately a continuous process offers unique benefits but is not the solution for all cases.
+So, if mastered adequately, a continuous process offers unique benefits, but is not the solution for all cases.